jphaugla/redisAthenaQuickSight/README.md

 ```

 ### Fix data load to Redis
+This is no longer necessary as this has been put into the userdata section of the Redis EC2 instance.
 Since the connection to EMR is hardcoded in an S3 bucket, the redis load fails when running in EMR.
 The rest of the Federated sources load successfully.
 Run the following steps to load the nation and active_orders tables into Redis Enterprise
-* Use aws s3 cli to get the two needed data files
+* Use aws s3 cli to get the two needed data files  (these actually are also available in the github under data)
 ```bash
 ./downloadFiles.sh
 ```